Menu

 Why is it reported? #

 The result of the && (boolean AND) expression always evaluates to true.
 This happens when both sides of the operator are always truthy, making the condition constant.
-In this example, $one is always 1 (truthy) and the result of the entire && expression is always true when used outside a first-level statement.
+In this example, $i is a positive-int, so $i > 0 is always true and is_int($i) is also always true.
 This usually indicates a logic error, a redundant check, or dead code.

 How to fix it #

-Remove the redundant operand if the condition is always true:
+Remove the redundant condition if the check is unnecessary:

 <?php declare(strict_types = 1);